NVIDIA/cuda-q-academic/README.md

 [<img src="https://qbraid-static.s3.amazonaws.com/logos/Launch_on_qBraid_white.png" width="150">](https://account.qbraid.com?gitHubUrl=https://github.com/NVIDIA/cuda-q-academic.git)
 If using qBraid Lab, use the [Environment Manager](https://docs.qbraid.com/lab/user-guide/environments) to install the CUDA-Q environment and then activate it in your notebook.
 In qBraid Lab you can switch to a GPU instance using the [Compute Manager](https://docs.qbraid.com/lab/user-guide/compute-manager).

+# CUDA-Q Educational Resources
+[This document]() is intended to assist faculty or students in identifying CUDA-Q resources that align with their quantum information science or quantum computing syllabi or learning path.

 # Modules
 Currently this repository contains two modules: Quick Start to Quantum Computing with CUDA-Q and QAOA for Max Cut.
 More folders will be added as material becomes available.